vicksonzero/HTML5-Minesweeper/README.md

 1. `GET /` starts a new game, join it and show a link for the other player
 2. `GET /?token=TOKEN` joins a game with a token.
-3. `GET /newRoom` starts a new game
+3. `GET /newRoom` starts a new game, returns JSON
 4. `GET /rooms` lists all games

 ## License